 Official Website: Free Walking Tours in Skopje

 Remember: these free walking tours are always tip-based.
 The tour guides live from the tips and are not paid by the city hall.
 Tip them fairly if you enjoyed the tour.

 4. Matka Canyon – by bus or taxi

 This is an absolute must!

 The Matka Canyon is slightly outside the city center.
 Dive into a different world of green nature, blue water and mountains.
 You can go for a hike, long walks, take boat tours to a cave, and even do Kayaking.

 I really recommend the kayaking experience when you visit Skopje in Summer.

 You can get to Matka Canyon with Public Transport.
 The bus is very cheap.
-Also, make sure you come early in the morning at maximum 10am.
-Afterwards, it will be packed.
+Also, make sure you come early in the morning at a maximum of 10 am.
+Afterward, it will be packed.

 There are also tours available.
 You can book your tour directly here.